 Dr Meder’s Top-3 of Anti-stress & Anti-ageing Peptides

-- Skinasensyl (Acetyl Tetrapeptide-15) binds µ-opioid receptors and inhibits CGRP release by the sensory neurons, transforming stressed skin into happy skin.
+Skinasensyl (Acetyl Tetrapeptide-15) binds µ-opioid receptors and inhibits CGRP release by the sensory neurons, transforming stressed skin into happy skin.
 Skinasensyl can also help prevent the majority of contact allergic reactions, if used in sufficient concentration.
-I use Skinasensyl as a little bit of magic in all Meder masks’ formulations to calm down the skin and obtain maximum anti-aging and skin-wellness response.
+I use Skinasensyl in all Meder masks to calm down skin and achieve maximum anti-ageing and skin-wellness response.